Verizon-Geeks/cncf-clients/README.md

 # cncf-clients
-Client libraries for CNCF projects
+Documentation on Client libraries, integration, deployments and tutorials for CNCF projects

 ## How to Contribute?